 A standard septic pump-out removes the accumulated sludge and scum from your tank.
 For most households, this should happen every 3 to 5 years depending on tank size, household size, and water usage.
 The pumping truck arrives, opens your access lid, inserts a hose, and vacuums the contents.
 The whole process takes about 30 to 60 minutes.

 Factors that affect the cost include tank size (a 1,000-gallon tank is cheaper to pump than a 1,500-gallon tank), depth of the access lid (buried lids require digging, which adds labor), your location (rural areas may charge more due to travel time), and the current condition of the tank.
+If you are not even sure where your access lid is, our guide on how to find your septic tank can save you time and extra service charges.

 If your tank hasn't been pumped in over five years, expect the higher end of this range — or more.
 Tanks that go too long between pumpings accumulate hardened sludge that takes longer to remove and may require additional equipment.